Reksee-Firewall/odin-recipes/README.md

 # odin-recipes
-Wouldn't love to view your favorite recipes in a brutalist web design way?
+Wouldn't you love to view your favorite recipes in a brutalist web design way?
 Odin-recipes is the first project within the course.
 This website will have the following features:
 -> Homepage w/ interactive sections;